 - What means of transportation will you be using?

 - What (medical) facilities are available at the destination?

 - How long will you be staying there?

 Answers to these questions are immensely important, as based on these you can create your checklist.

 2. Travel with Family Members or Friends

 We recommend you travelling with someone close to you, either family members or friends.
-The company of a closed ones can be of a helping hand during the journey.
-They can help with things like carrying a bag or with boarding to the plan, train, or bus.
+The company of a closed one can be of a helping hand during the journey.
+They can help with things like carrying a bag or with boarding the plane, train, or bus.
 Plus, you wouldn’t be bored in case you need someone to talk with during the journey.

 3. Take all Necessary Documents